baratine/bartil/README.md

 Clustering
 ----------
-Because of child services and URL addressing, Baratine (and in turn Bache) supports clustering/sharding with no change in code.
+Because of child services and URL addressing, Baratine (and in turn Bartil) supports clustering/sharding with no change in code.
 To deploy a clustered
-Bache:
+Bartil:

 1. create a Baratine cluster with multiple servers
 2. create a pod (virtual cluster) with multiple servers
-3. deploy Bache to that pod
+3. deploy Bartil to that pod

-Suppose a pod has 5 servers, Bache will be sharded across those 5 servers.
+Suppose a pod has 5 servers, Bartil will be sharded across those 5 servers.
 On average, each server would handle 20% of the requests and also hold 20% of the data.